dogweather/forkful/content/en/elm/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?
-Comparing two dates means figuring out which one is earlier or how much time is between them.
-Programmers do it to handle stuff like deadlines, schedules, or time-based features.

 ## How to:
 Elm makes date comparisons straightforward.
 Let's say you've got two dates.
 Here's how you'd check which one comes first:

 ```Elm